Switch Contrast

 5. Desirable skills and qualifications:

-We seek a motivated PhD student interested in quantitative research and single-cell OMICS analysis, who wants to join a young, international team.
+We seek a motivated PhD student interested in quantitative research and single-cell and spatial OMICS analysis, who wants to join a young, international team.
 A background or prior experience in bioinformatics, computational biology or systems biology will be advantageous.

 6. References and key publications:

-A comprehensive spatio-cellular map of the human hypothalamus.
+A comprehensive spatio-cellular map of the human hypothalamus

 John A. Tadross*, Lukas Steuernagel*, Georgina K.C.
 Dowsett*, Katherine A. Kentistou, Sofia Lundh, Marta Porniece-Kumar, Paul Klemm, Kara Rainbow, Henning Hvid, Katarzyna Kania, Joseph Polex-Wolf, Lotte Bjerre-Knudsen, Charles Pyke, John R. B. Perry, Brian Y.H.
 Lam, Jens C. Brüning* & Giles S.H.
 Yeo*